Mikerniker/100_Days_of_Python/Day35/README.md

 ## My process

+- The original requirement was to send a message via Twilio, but I switched to Telegram to send a message.
+The code was also modified to send a sticker with a rain cloud to practice sending messages via the Telegram bot and to practice reading documentation.
+This was a bit challenging for me as I had a hard time figuring out how to send messages via Telegram via the documentation.
+Especially when finding the chat_ids and understanding how the bot can send messages to the user.

 ### Built with

 - Python
 - [OpenWeather API](https://openweathermap.org/api/one-call-api)
 - [Latitude and Longitude Finder](https://www.latlong.net/)
+-

 ### What I learned